sahmed-ap/dj-training/README.md

 ### What is Virtual Env and How to create it.
 -

+### Django URLs and Views Topics

+- Adding a new url.
+- Redirecting url.
+- dynamic path segments url.
+- reverse method use for URLs.

 ### Django Templates Topics

 - Adding and setup templates.